 Soil contains vast amounts of carbon.
 The amount of carbon stored in the soil in boreal forests is greater than that which is stored in trees and other vegetation.
 There is also a great amount of carbon stored in grasslands.
 Changes in the carbon stores are affected by climate change and also by the management of forests and grasslands.
 However, there is little data on the amount of soil carbon stored in Norwegian soils and there are no historic data that describe the development in Norwegian SOC stores over time.

-For this reason, a programme for nationwide monitoring of SOC in forests and grasslands is being set up in 2022.
-Field workers from the Norwegian National Forest Inventory (NFI) will visit a selection of NFI sample plots annually and take soil samples.
-Two samples will be taken from all of the selected plots over a period of 20 years.
+For this reason, a program for nationwide monitoring of SOC in forests and grasslands is being established.
+Field workers from the Norwegian National Soil Carbon Monitoring (NSCM) will visit a selection of sample plots annually and take soil samples.
+Samples will be taken with a 10 years interval.
 The soil samples that are collected will give us information about the levels of, and changes in, the soil carbon stores in Norwegian forests and grasslands.

-The Norwegian Ministry of Agriculture and Food is funding the national programme for monitoring SOC in forests and intensive grasslands, and soil sampling is expected to begin in spring 2023.
+The Norwegian Ministry of Agriculture and Food is funding the national program for monitoring SOC in forests and intensive grasslands.
+Soil sampling started in July 2023.